Ed Hochuli: Family

-Hochuli resides in the Phoenix metropolitan area with his wife Cathie.
-They have six children and 10 grandchildren.
+Hochuli resides in the Phoenix metropolitan area.
+He has six children and 10 grandchildren.
 Shawn Hochuli is one of his sons and played college football at Pitzer College.
 Shawn joined his father's profession as an official, working as a side judge in his first NFL season in 2014.
 Shawn Hochuli also worked in Arena Football League and arenafootball2 games.
 On August 13, 2011, a day after his father refereed a preseason game between the New England Patriots and Jacksonville Jaguars, Shawn was the head referee for ArenaBowl XXIV between the Jacksonville Sharks and Arizona Rattlers.
 Scott Hochuli, another of Ed Hochuli's sons, owns Hochuli Design & Remodeling Team which is a company in the Phoenix area that specializes in residential design and construction.
 He is married to Lorrie Hochuli and they have two daughters: Devan and Ryann.
-Scott Hochuli's brother, Daniel Hochuli, is the town attorney for Sahuarita, Arizona, and his brother Peter is a judge at the Pima County Juvenile Court in Tucson.
+Ed Hochuli's brother, Daniel Hochuli, is the town attorney for Sahuarita, Arizona, and his brother Peter is a judge at the Pima County Juvenile Court in Tucson.